-The School of Advanced Study aims to provide an environment where everyone can access its programmes and activities – conferences, workshops and seminars, library provision (through the University of London Research Library Services), and teaching programmes.
-The School welcomes all students who are academically qualified and motivated to benefit from the programmes we offer through the member Institutes.
-This Statement summarises the arrangements we have put in place to minimise the barriers to study posed by disability, and will help you judge whether the School might be the right place for you to study.
+The School of Advanced Study aims to provide a welcoming environment for all – one in which everyone can access its programmes and activities – conferences, workshops and seminars, library provision, and courses.
+The School welcomes all students who are academically qualified and motivated to benefit from the programmes we offer through our member institutes.
+This statement summarises the arrangements we have put in place to minimise the barriers to study posed by disability.
+We hope it will help you judge whether the School might be the right place for you to study.

-The Disability Discrimination Act Part 4 (DDA) covers a wide range of conditions.
-It may be helpful to you even if you have never really considered yourself as having a disability.
-It includes people who have a long-term disability (lasting or expected to last for at least 12 months) which has a significant effect on their ability to study, such as:
+The Disability Discrimination Act (DDA) covers a wide range of conditions and is intended to assist those with a long-term disability (one lasting or expected to last for at least 12 months) that has a significant effect on their ability to study, such as:

-- impairment mental health difficulties chronic illness (e.g. asthma, epilepsy, diabetes)
+- a chronic illness (e.g., asthma, epilepsy, diabetes)

-- medical conditions, which may cause pain or other symptoms, which affect your studies (e.g. side effects of treatment, poor attention, poor concentration)
+- medical conditions that may cause pain or other symptoms that affect your studies (e.g., side effects of treatment, poor attention, poor concentration)

-The DDA requires us to make reasonable adjustments to ensure that individuals are not placed at a substantial disadvantage in comparison to someone who is not disabled.
-There are some limits but in practice, according to an individual’s needs, “reasonable adjustments” can be almost anything; examples could be:
+In line with the DDA, we are committed to making reasonable adjustments to ensure that individuals are not placed at a substantial disadvantage in comparison to someone who is not disabled.
+There are some limits but in practice, according to an individual’s needs, 'reasonable adjustments' can be almost anything.
+Examples include: